Email Validation using Laravel DNS Validation

 'email' => 'email:rfc,dns'

-Faker is a really helpful tool for testing but does default email set by faker are valid?
+Faker is a really helpful tool for testing but is the default email set by Faker valid?
 No, they are not. $faker->email provides valid email but only sometimes.
-But there is not need to panic, faker provides us with $faker->freeEmail which provides safe emails.
+But there is no need to panic, faker provides us with $faker->freeEmail which provides safe emails.

-$faker->freeEmail function generates email from safe domains like gmail, yahoo and hotmail.
-So, feel free to replace $faker->email with $faker->freeEmail.
+$faker->freeEmail the function generates an email from safe domains like Gmail, Yahoo, and Hotmail.
+So, feel free to replace $faker->email it with $faker->freeEmail.

 Leave a Comment